Darko Lemajić: Napredak Kruševac

 Lemajić joined Napredak Kruševac at the beginning of 2015.
 During the first year he spent with club, Lemajić was mostly used as a back-up player.
 During the second half of 2014–15 season, he scored two goals on 13 league matches and also appeared in both play-off, after which Napredak relegated in the Serbian First League.
 For the rest of a year, Lemajić scored one Serbian First League goal on 11 caps.
 He also played two cup matches, against Moravac Mrštane when he scored two goals and was nominated for the man of the match, and Radnički Niš.
 In the winter break off-season, Lemajić was loaned to Inđija.
 He returned from loan in summer 2016 and started the 2016–17 Serbian SuperLiga season with Napredak, but later moved on new six-month loan to Inđija.
 In January 2017, Lemajić terminated the contract and left the club.

 Riga

 On 25 June 2017, Lemajić signed for Latvian club Riga.
 Lemajić became the top scorer of the 2018 Latvian Higher League, scoring 15 goals in 24 matches.
 He helped Riga win both - the league and the Latvian Cup - for the first time in the history of the club.

 RFS

 In June 2019, Lemajić joined FK RFS.

 Gent

 On 24 August 2021, Lemajić signed for Belgian club Gent on a 2-year contract for undisclosed fee.

+RFS

+On 1 July 2023, Lemajić joined FK RFS again.